andrewdyer/vite-react-app-template/README.md

 │   └── demo/                # Demo feature module
-│       ├── assets/          # Static assets for the demo module │       ├── components/      # Components specific to the demo module │       ├── pages/           # Pages specific to the demo module │       └── slices/          # Redux slices for the demo module │
+│       ├── assets/          # Static assets for the demo module │       ├── components/      # Components specific to the demo module │       └── pages/           # Pages specific to the demo module │
 └── setupTests.ts            # Test setup file
 ```